Skip to main content

 Part-time work

-You can work up to 20 hours a week if you’re studying full time and:
+You can work up to 20 hours a week if you’re studying full time and your course:

-• your course is at least 2 years long, or
+• is at least 2 academic years long

-• you’re studying for a qualification that gives you points towards an application for a Skilled Migrant Category Resident Visa.
+• for a course that gives you points towards the Skilled Migrant Category Resident Visa, or

 If you have to complete work experience as part of your training, this is additional to part-time work of 20 hours a week.